sagemathinc/cocalc_tutorial/handson/lab03.md

 The main difference relies on the actions you and students can perform on the files:

-* Handouts: these include the lecture material (notes) and are meant to be accesses by the students at any point during the course
+* **Handouts**: these include the lecture material (notes) and are meant to be accesses by the students at any point during the course.
+Distributing a handout means to send a copy to the students such that they can work and edit these files independently of each other.

-* Assignments: these cover the coursework/projects students will be working on and which you will be collecting and marking
+* Assignments: these cover the coursework/projects students will be working on and which you will be collecting and marking.

 ## Creating and assignment
 Open the `.course` file and click on the **Assignments** tab.
 Enter **Assignment1** on the search box on the right hand of the screen.